integreat-io/integreat/README.md

 has run.
 The condition pipelines are passed the same object as `postmutation`, but _after_ `postmutation` has been applied.
-Just as for `preconditions`, the `break` property is `false` by default, so to stop the entire job, set it to `true`.
+Just as for `preconditions`, the `break` property is `false` by default, so to stop the entire job, set it to `true` (but see note on `breakByDefault` above).
 An error will usually cause the job to fail even with `break: false`, but the breaking may be handled by the `preconditions` on the next step, as describe above.

 Post-conditions specify what is required for a step to be succeessful, and sometimes you may require a certain error as success, e.g. when you're checking